Genitourinary Malignancies - Board Review Summary

 |---|---|---|

-| Low risk | Generally cT1-T2a, GG1, PSA <10 | Active surveillance preferred |
+| Low risk | Generally cT1-T2a, GG1, PSA <10 | Active surveillance preferred.
+Definitive treatment only for strong preference, progression, or hidden adverse features. |

-| Favorable intermediate risk | Single IR feature, GG1-2, limited core burden | RT alone is often enough |
+| Favorable intermediate risk | Single IR feature, GG1-2, and limited core burden | AS may be reasonable in selected low-volume GG2 with favorable MRI/genomics and no cribriform/intraductal disease.
+RT alone is often enough if treating. |

-| Unfavorable intermediate risk | At least 2 IR features, any GG3, or higher core burden | RT + short-course ADT |
+| Unfavorable intermediate risk | At least 2 IR features, any GG3, or ≥50% positive biopsy cores | Definitive RT + short-course ADT is the clean board answer. |

-| High risk | cT3a, PSA >20, or GG4-5 | Definitive RT + long-course ADT |
+| High risk | cT3a, GG4-5, or PSA >20 | Definitive RT + long-course ADT.
+Consider pelvic RT and dose intensification selectively. |

 Definitions to Memorize